The Most Powerful Leadership Phrase

 As managers and leaders, we are under pressure to deliver results, but if we forget that we are humans and work with humans, we can be counterproductive if we push too hard.

-Leadership is like driving a racing car on a wet track, too much acceleration, or breaking and you will spin out!
+Leadership is like driving a racing car on a wet track: too much acceleration, or too much braking, and you will spin out.

-I talk about this concept in my motivational leadership speech, 'Accelerated Results through Self-leadership'.
-If I had insisted on my team member retracting her decision and following the guideline it would have slammed on the breaks of her enthusiasm.
+I talk about this concept as a leadership speaker, in a talk called 'Accelerated Results through Self-leadership.'
+If I had insisted on my team member retracting her decision and following the guideline, it would have slammed on the brakes of her enthusiasm.
 And if I had not alerted her to the guideline and the reason for its existence, she might bite off more than she can chew in the future.

 How hard is it to have a conversation?